 Fiduciary Financial Advisor Near Me

 3. Thirdly, if an advisor is also a Certified Financial Planner (CFP), that designation tells you that they are a fiduciary.

-4. Fourth, if the advisor you are considering is a Registered Investment Advisor (RIA), she/he will be held to a fiduciary standard by the SEC.
+4. Fourth, if the advisor you are considering is a registered investment advisor (RIA), they will be held to a fiduciary standard.

-5. Finally, a fiduciary advisor will typically be more interested in your aspirations and financial goals; also, they will tend to have relationships with other professionals who also follow a fiduciary standard, such as insurance brokers.
+5. Finally, a fiduciary advisor will typically be more interested in your aspirations and financial goals; also, they will tend to have relationships with other professionals who also follow a fiduciary standard.

-In case you haven’t realized, non-fiduciary advisors can be quite dangerous for you and your wealth.
-They can carry the risk of fraud at times, increasing the chances of you losing your wealth and assets.
+As you may realize, non-fiduciary advisors can be quite harmful, risking fraud at times, increasing the chances of your losing your wealth and assets.

 So, if you want to protect your wealth and avoid any conflicts of interest, you should look for a “fiduciary financial advisor near me” who upholds the standard.
-Better yet, you should go through our book, The Art of Protecting Ultra-High Net Worth Portfolios and Estates – Strategies for Families Worth $25 million to $500 million to learn more ways to protect your assets.
+Better yet, you could read our book, The Art of Protecting Ultra-High Net Worth Portfolios and Estates – Strategies for Families Worth $25 million to $500 million to learn about how to protect your assets.

+Fiduciary Financial Advisor Near Me